Microwave electrothermal thruster: Space

-Notable Inventions
+Developments

-Control System for a Microwave Electrothermal Thruster
+Control system

-This is one of the more recent applications of a microwave electrothermal thruster created in August 2020.
-This invention used the functions of a MET to create a precise control system.
-When the MET changes the energy from electromagnetic waves to propellant, it allows for the small impulses of the MET to give control over the satellite.
+In August 2020, a control system based on the MET was devised.
+When the MET changes the energy from electromagnetic waves to propellant, it allows for the small impulses of the MET to provide autonomous control over the satellite.

-In-Space Electrothermal Propulsion
+In-space electrothermal propulsion

-This invention is pertaining to the MET adaption for space electrothermal propulsion.
+The MET was adapted for in-space electrothermal propulsion.
 In order to control the altitude of a satellite/spacecraft and for primary propulsion, the tunable frequency MET was provided.
 Instead of a magnetron (microwave generating device), there were alternative constructional features which included using generators and semiconductors.
 This made it more efficient allowing the thruster to operate at two separate frequencies.

-Pros and Cons
+Pros and cons

 Pros

 Relative to other electrothermal thrusters, the MET ranks higher than resistojets and some claim that they may be able to achieve similar performance to arc-jets.
 This is based on the supposition that the MET provides higher specific impulse, or in simpler terms more thrust for the amount of fuel.
 Another advantage is that because microwaves can be collected and fed directly into the thrust chamber, the MET is extremely compatible with space transport.
-Finally, the MET can be run on water vapor as a propellant, which can be found in many different parts of the cosmos.
+Finally, the MET can be run on water vapor as a propellant, which is abundant throughout the cosmos.

 Cons

 In general, electrothermal thrusters have the lowest efficiency among most other electric propulsion systems.
 MET ranks lower than most electrostatic thrusters such as ion thrusters.
-Another disadvantage is that the MET has relatively low thrusts, compared to rocket engines.
+Another disadvantage is that the MET has relatively low thrust compared to chemical rocket engines (although this is true for electric propulsion in general).